 A unique aspect of French education

 A unique aspect of the French school system is that all children have access to Maternelle education before Elementary school.
-Maternelle School is neither preschool nor a daycare centre, but the first cycle of the French education system in which students follow the French national curriculum.
-Children learn to socialize and develop independence, knowledge and skills, and build the foundation for becoming bilingual in French and English.
+Children can join our school from age 3, however, Maternelle School is neither preschool nor a daycare centre, but the first cycle of the French education system in which students follow the French national curriculum.
+Children learn to socialise and develop independence, knowledge and skills, and build the foundation for becoming bilingual in French and English.
 Students begin Maternelle in August the year that they turn 3.

 The Maternelle currently consists of 3 PS classes, 4 MS classes and 4 GS classes.
 Each class has one French speaking teacher, one English speaking teacher and one teacher’s assistant.